getodk/docs/aggregate-install.rst

 .. image:: /img/aggregate-install/create-project.*
    :alt: Image showing the `+` sign which denotes creating a new project.

 - On the project-creation pop-up dialog, type in a project name that makes sense to you.
-You can enter a project name and click on :guilabel:`Create` if you don't want to edit the project-id.You can choose :guilabel:`Edit` if you want to edit the project id.
+You can enter a project name and click on :guilabel:`Create` if you don't want to edit the project-id.
+You can choose :guilabel:`Edit` if you want to edit the project id.
 The project id will be the first part of the URL to your ODK Aggregate server.

 .. image:: /img/aggregate-install/project-name.png
    :alt: Image showing the window to enter a project name.